Seattle Schools Offering Management Courses

 Bellevue College awards a certificate in project management and an associate's degree in business management through the Institute for Business and Information Technology.
 In addition, the school's Health Sciences, Education, and Wellness Institute offers a bachelor's degree program in healthcare technology and management.

 This program focuses on how to best use time, human resources, and funding in business projects.
 Students must complete at least 25 credit hours of training on project planning, tracking, and reporting; project management; and organizational behavior.

 This 90-credit hour program is geared toward successful management in the retail, service, and manufacturing fields, as well as in nonprofit organizations.
 Students learn about organizational behavior, managerial accounting, HR management, business law, multicultural consulting, and business insurance.
 Internships are available.

-Bachelor of Applied Science in Healthcare Technology and Management
+Bachelor of Applied Science in Healthcare Management and Leadership

 Edmonds Community College